Understand and manage your natural gas bill

 Your monthly natural gas bill includes several components and charges:

 - Primary Gas: The natural gas received from western Canada.
-During a normal weather year, Primary Gas represents approximately 94 per cent of a customer’s annual natural gas use.
+During a normal weather year, Primary Gas represents approximately 94% of a customer’s annual natural gas use.
 It can be purchased:

 - on an unregulated basis from a natural gas marketer (Primary Gas is the only component of natural gas service that natural gas marketers can provide);